 Biden’s ‘White Supremacist’ Bogeyman

-Biden’s deluded reference to “white supremacists” and “right-wing extremists” is thinly veiled code for “Trump supporters.”
+Biden’s deluded reference to “white supremacists” and “right-wing extremists” is thinly veiled code for “MAGA Republicans.”

 Joe Biden continues to invoke the January “Capitol Insurrection™” as fodder for insisting, as he blustered in his joint address to Congress, that “the most lethal terrorist threat to the homeland today is from white supremacist terrorism.”
 He repeated that race-bait rhetoric two weeks ago in Tulsa, where he used the anniversary of a racial attack 100 years ago to promote the Demos’ race-hustling agenda.

-Of course, Biden’s deluded reference to “white supremacists” and “right-wing extremists” is thinly veiled code for those who supported the conservative domestic and foreign policies of the Trump administration over the last four years.
+Of course, Joe Biden is actually the most lethal threat to the homeland today.
+His deluded reference to “white supremacists” and “right-wing extremists” is thinly veiled code for those who supported the conservative domestic and foreign policies of the Trump administration over the last four years.

 Endeavoring to perpetuate that delusion, House Speaker Nancy Pelosi (D-CA) tried to form a “9/11-type commission,” which she was going to use to keep the Capitol riot front and center from now until the 2022 midterm elections.
 Her comparison of the Capitol incident to what actually happened as a result of the 9/11 Islamist attack on our country in 2001 is inexcusable.
 Wisely, Senate Republicans blocked Pelosi’s theatrics, leaving Biden to piece together some other scheme to keep his “white supremacist insurrection” narrative fresh.